What Is a Daily Field Log?

 A daily field log is a structured record of what happened on a job site during a single workday.
 It captures work completed, site conditions, crew activity, equipment usage, weather, and any issues or incidents.

 Field logs go by many names — daily reports, daily construction logs, site diaries, shift reports.
 The format varies, but the purpose is always the same: create a reliable, day-by-day record of what happened in the field.
+For a closer look at how these terms differ in practice, see our comparison of construction site diary vs daily log.

 Who Uses Daily Field Logs?